Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/json-in-the-gdn.md

   reviewed: false
 ---

 Some content on your GDN site may be delivered as JSON, for example, as a result of AJAX requests to a content API.

 Smartling does not automatically capture JSON content for translation, since translating the wrong content might affect the functioning of your site.
 To capture JSON for translation, you need to tell Smartling the keys whose values should be translated.

 JSON is made up of name/value pairs.
 Smartling translates only JSON values.

 > This article assumes JSON is the result of a JSON request.
-To identify JSON appearing within a Javascript string literal see [here]().
+To identify JSON appearing within a Javascript string literal see [here](){: .cc-active}.

 ## Identify Translatable Content